zenparsing/storelax/README.md

 ### new Store([data])

 Creates a new store.
-If `data` is provided, the store will be initialized using its properties.
+If `data` is not provided, the initial store value will be `null`.

 ```js
 // Creating an empty store